 Anchor eraseblocks contain references to chain eraseblocks.
-Chain eraseblocks may either refer other chain eraseblocks or the super eraseblock (see figure 9).
-Note, if there are k chain erase blocks, the anchor area will refer the the chain eraseblock 1, which will refer the chain eraseblock 2, which will refer the chain eraseblock 3 and so forth.
+Chain eraseblocks may either refer other chain eraseblocks or the super eraseblock (see figure 15).
+The number of chain eraseblocks varies depending on the size of the JFFS3 partition.
+If there are kchain erase blocks, the anchor area will refer chain eraseblock 1, which will refer chain eraseblock 2, which will refer chain eraseblock 3 and so forth.
 The chain eraseblock k will refer the super eraseblock.

-Figure 9: Eraseblocks involved to the superblock management scheme.
+Figure 15: Types of eraseblocks involved to the superblock management scheme.